Everest Three Passes Trek

-We need to start at dawn today as we have to trace our trail up to Marlung today after conquest of Renjo La.
+We need to start at dawn today, as we have to trace our trail up to Marlung today after the conquest of Renjo La.
 As there is no alternative to Marlung for overnight today, we need to start early.
-Down from the Gokyo Valley, we leave the main trail and turn to Renjo La trail by Dudh Pokhari.
-After about 3 hours, we gain the Renjo La where a dazzling vista awaits.
-The Everest itself, Lhotse, Cholatse and Taboche can be seen shining in the sun.
-Views from Renjo La are much like that from Gokyo Ri with third Gokyo Lake and Gokyo Village beneath the gray smear of Ngozumpa Glacier.
-Continuing on from the pass, the trail winds down a stone staircase and then scramble over loose scree to reach the south bank of a small lake, Angladumba Tsho.
-Presence of ice on the trial while descending down can make our descend a bit hazardous.
-Along the way we see Relama Tsho and Renjo Lake.
-However, we walk down through narrow valley clogged with giant boulders to Lumde where there is a support Lodge but it can be closed often.
-We walk almost for an hour from Lumde to get to Marlung on the east bank of the Bhote Kosi.
-Overnight in Marlung.
+Down from the We leave the main trail in Gokyo Valley and take the Renjo La trail via Dudh Pokhari.
+After about 3 hours, we arrive at Renjo La, where a breathtaking view awaits.
+The sun shines brightly on Mount Everest, Lhotse, Cholatse, and Taboche.
+Views from Renjo La are much like those from Gokyo Ri, with Third Gokyo Lake and Gokyo Village beneath the gray smear of Ngozumpa Glacier.
+Continuing on from the pass, the trail winds down a stone staircase and then scrambles over loose scree to reach the south bank of a small lake, Angladumba Tsho.
+The presence of ice on the trail while descending can make our descent risky.
+Along the way, we see Relama Tsho and Renjo Lake.
+However, we walk down through a narrow valley choked with massive boulders to Lumde, where there is a support lodge, but it is frequently closed.
+We will walk for almost an hour from Lumde to get to Marlung on the east bank of the Bhote Koshi.
+Overnight in Marlung

 Marlung - Namche Bazzar